DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Spirit, what are thee trying to do!?
 Even if it costs me my life, I will not let thee to touch Alfreyja-dono."

-[...How folly.]
+[...What a folly.]

 "What?"

 [Kyouko couldn't be know whether it is Alfreyja or not.
-Only thought it is well made stone statue.
+Only thought it is a well made stone statue.
 However, such reaction of yours made it clear to Kyouko.]

 This stone statue was Heavenly Lord Alfreyja himself.

 For spirits' hero it was the greatest adversary.
 But now he became completely defenseless.
-With how he was at that time his destruction would be trivial.
+With how he was at this time his destruction would be trivial.

 [If you wanted to be wary of Kyouko, instead you ought to pretend not to recognize it.]